pragneshbagary/Vista/README.md

 - **Document Processing**: Automatically loads and processes text files from your data directory
 - **Intelligent Chunking**: Splits documents into semantically coherent chunks while preserving sentence boundaries
 - **Semantic Search**: Uses vector embeddings to find the most relevant information for your queries
-- **AI-Powered Responses**: Leverages OpenAI's GPT models to generate natural, contextual answers
+- **AI-Powered Responses**: Leverages LLM models to generate natural, contextual answers
 - **Source Attribution**: Shows which documents were used to generate each answer
 - **Interactive CLI**: Easy-to-use command-line interface for asking questions
 - **Persistent Storage**: Saves processed embeddings to disk for fast startup